terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_classic.md

 Required:

-- `password` (String, Sensitive) Admin password that will be created with the cluster.
+- `password` (String, Sensitive) Enter the cluster admin's password that will be created with the cluster.
+NOTE: This field is case sensitive.
-- `username` (String) Admin username that will be created with the cluster.
+- `username` (String) Enter your cluster admin's username that will be created with the cluster.

 <a id="nestedatt--private_hosted_zone"></a>